Myron90/CS4323-Group-Project/README.md

 # CS4323-Group-Project
 Repository for CS4323 Spring 2025 group project, the Multi-Train Railway Intersection Control System

+Compiling the programs:
+1. Log into the CSX server testing environment.
+2. Navigate to directory with the included files
+3. Run:
+./compile.sh
+4. Running the program:
+./server

+Tested on CSX server:
+csx1.cs.okstate.edu

 ## Files:
 ### intersections.txt
 - **Purpose**: Defines intersections and their capacities.